 Give it a few days and run a few emails to ask the people on your email list why they didn’t join.
 This will give you invaluable information to help with your next launch or to work into your marketing if you are going to run an evergreen open door policy with your membership site.

-Launching your site can be a lot of work, it’s something that you need to factor into the development of your site.
+Getting ready to launch your membership website can be a lot of work, it’s something that you need to factor into the development of your site.
 If you don’t factor in building your audience and letting them know that this is coming then you could end up with disappointing results

 The strategies in this post can help in the build-up to the launch, as with the launch itself.
 But it is a good idea to remember that you shouldn’t neglect audience building and lead generation.
 It’s a key part of any business’s growth and should be a serious consideration of yours.